radubogdan/dotfiles/README.md

 This is my personal Vim configuration.
 It's not the best vim configuration out there, it's made according to my preferences.

-There are 2 versions of this, the __normal__ one has more plugins and it's going to load a little bit slow.The __light__ one is faster and has less plugins.
+There are 2 versions of this, the __normal__ one has more plugins and it's going to load a little bit slow.
+The __light__ one is faster and has fewer plugins.

 Feel free to fork, pull request or distribute it.